andyeske/How-to-CAD-Almost-Anything/README.md

 *	Learning how to create an engineering drawing of a part and assembly (including exploded views).
 *	Exploring the best-practices of drawing creation, including different formats and information to be conveyed (such as tolerancing, material properties).

-**Session Activity:** Using the tools learned on Session 8, we’ll design a variety of items, including:
+**Session Activity:** Using the tools learned on Session 8, we’ll design two objects, namely:
 *	A [wooden manikin](https://images.ctfassets.net/f1fikihmjtrp/4dvHxgg2TXI8tXXi1n8pPa/052b23016c0607120f609b0329e2ed1d/21651-1002-2-4ww.jpg), in the form of a test dummy (each individual part put into an assembly).
 *	A set of engineering drawings of the manikin’s assembly and each of its constituent parts.